All insights

 Post-MOP, you can rent out the HDB in whole if you also occupy a private property.
 The rental income strengthens TDSR for the new condo if it can be evidenced for at least 3 months of receipts, and creates a yield asset alongside the upgrade.
 The trade-off: holding both means no matrimonial home remission, so you're absorbing S$400k of ABSD permanently.
 This only works when the HDB rental yield + capital appreciation + tax efficiency outweighs the ABSD drag over the planned holding period.

-I run this calculation in the audit.
+I run this calculation in the analysis.
 For most HDBs in mature estates with strong rental, the break-even is 8-12 years.
-For HDBs in less-rentable locations, it never breaks even — sell.
+For HDBs in less-rentable locations, it never breaks even, sell.

-10. How the upgrade plays into the 4-Pillar Audit
+10. How the upgrade plays into the Property Portfolio Analysis

 Frequently asked questions